Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 The main habitat of this species is America.
 Moreover, most often these arthropods are found in the tropical forests of Central and South America.
 Representatives of this species can also be found in Brazil and northern Argentina, Venezuela, Peru and Havana.

-Spiders are thermophilic, the jungle is also considered the main habitat of these arthropods.
+Spiders are thermophilic; the jungle is considered the main habitat of these arthropods.
 There they are placed on the crowns of trees.
-Spiders do not build their own escape and holes, they constantly move from one habitat to another in search of food.
+Spiders do not build shelters or burrows for themselves; they constantly move from one habitat to another in search of food.

-In Brazil, spiders of this species live everywhere except, perhaps, only the northern part of the country.
-Both in Brazil and in America, spiders can crawl into houses, which terribly frightens the local population.
+In Brazil, spiders of this species live everywhere except, perhaps, Northern part countries.
+Both in Brazil and in America, spiders can crawl into houses, which terribly scare the local population.

-They like warm and humid tropical climates.
+They love it warm and humid tropical climate.
 Spiders of this species do not live due to the climate.
-However, they can be found accidentally brought from warm countries in boxes with tropical fruits, or spider lovers to breed them in a terrarium.
+However, they can be found accidentally brought from warm countries in boxes with tropical fruits, or for spider lovers to breed them in a terrarium.

-In recent years, this dangerous animal is increasingly being kept at home as pets.
-At home, they can live all over the world, but it is not recommended to start them because of the extreme danger of this species.
-Also, spiders do not live well in captivity, so you need to think carefully before getting such a pet.
+IN last years This dangerous animal is increasingly being kept at home as pets.
+At home, they can live all over the world, but keeping them is not recommended due to the extreme danger of this species.
+Spiders also don’t live well in captivity, so you need to think carefully before getting such a pet.

 Now you know Where does the Brazilian wandering spider live?.
 Let's see what he eats.